Hangang Bus

 The Hangang Bus is a water transportation system that operates on the Han River in Seoul, South Korea.
 It connects seven piers, from Magok to Jamsil, and runs 31.5 km.
-Service began on September 18, 2025, but was temporarily suspended ten days later.
+Service began on September 18, 2025, but was temporarily suspended ten days later, reopening on November 1.
 It is eventually planned to operate both regular and express routes.

 History

 The idea for the Hangang Bus came from Seoul Mayor Oh Se-hoon, who had been inspired by ferries on London's River Thames.
 On December 28, 2023, the Seoul Metropolitan Government and E-Cruise signed an agreement regarding the operation of the Hangang Bus.
 The Han River Bus Corporation was established on June 26, 2024.
 A trial run was conducted starting in July 2025.

 The line opened on September 18, 2025.
 Initially, it operated with reduced service frequencies, since only four of the proposed twelve vessels were in service.
 In its first ten days, the Hangang Bus had around 25,000 passengers.
 The Hangang Bus faced criticism over its ₩150 billion (US$105 million) cost, which far exceeded the original cost estimate, as well as a series of incidents that occurred following the start of service.
 In the first ten days of the Hangang Bus's opening, vessels were forced to stop operating on three occasions.
 The express line was scheduled to open on October 10, corresponding with the Chuseok holiday, with regular service frequencies being implemented on that date.
 Due to repeated technical issues and complaints over its speed, the Seoul Metropolitan Government announced on September 28 that regular service would be suspended for a month.
 The ferries were to undergo testing during that time.

 Operations resumed on November 1, and the route recorded 10,000 passengers in the next three days.
 When the Hangang Bus resumed, service frequencies were increased, and ferry service operated for a longer period during the day; in addition, two ferryboats were made available for each departure time so that, in case one vessel broke down, the other could provide backup service.
 It faced criticism for being slower than the Seoul Metropolitan Subway and for making announcements only in Korean.